darkmatter2222/Arduino_Battery_Backup_Monitor/README.md

 # Arduino Battery Backup Monitor

+## 🌟 Star Us: Light Up Our Sky!
+If you're enjoying the Arduino Battery Backup Monitor project, show your support by giving us a star!
+Your star is like a little beacon of appreciation that keeps our team motivated and helps others discover our work.
+Click the Star button at the top of the page and make our constellation brighter!

 ## Overview
 The Arduino Battery Backup Monitor is a sophisticated system designed to monitor the health of several battery backups in a house and upload the status to MongoDB Cloud.
 It leverages a NodeMCU microcontroller in conjunction with an ADS1115 Analog-to-Digital Converter for accurate voltage measurements.
 The system is versatile and scalable, with configurations that can be customized for different deployment scenarios.